Digital Tax Accounts and Making Tax Digital

-MTD was planned to start in April 2018.
-It will now start in April 2019 and only at that date for businesses with a turnover above the VAT threshold as mentioned above.
+MTD had been planned to start in April 2018.
+It will now start in April 2019 and only at that date for businesses with a turnover above the VAT threshold in order to meet their VAT obligations.

 Businesses will send summary data to HMRC about their business each quarter, or more often if the business prefers.
 The summary data will consist of total income and total expenditure.

 HMRC are inviting self-employed individuals and agents to join the Making Tax Digital (MTD) pilot for income tax.
 The aim being that taxpayers will see an estimate of how much tax they owe rather than waiting until the normal due dates.

 HMRC have changed the timetable on a number of occasions and they are now adopting a wait and see attitude to see how the pilot scheme and the scheme for VAT registered business works in practice before implementing a scheme for others caught within the MTD net.